Canon 1300D vs Fujifilm X-A2

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-A2 are two digital cameras that were officially introduced, respectively, in March 2016 and January 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-A2 are two digital cameras that were announced, respectively, in March 2016 and January 2015.
 The 1300D is a DSLR, while the X-A2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Fujifilm X-A2

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Fujifilm X-A2.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A2 is considerably smaller (40 percent) than the Canon 1300D.
 Moreover, the X-A2 is markedly lighter (28 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the X-A2 are weather-sealed.